klean2050/tiles_ecg_model/README.md

 ## Installation

 Clone the repository and install the dependencies.
-We recommend using a custom conda environment with Python 3.9+.
+We recommend using a conda environment with Python 3.9+.
 ```
 git clone https://github.com/klean2050/VCMR
 cd VCMR